-Many gelcoat imperfections such as nicks and scratches can be repaired by obtaining a color match patch kit.
+Some gelcoat damage and imperfections, such as nicks and scratches, can be repaired by obtaining a color match patch kit.
 This kit can be purchased through your Grady-White dealer.
-Acetone, the most suitable cleaning agent for gelcoat, can be purchased through your dealer.
-The patch kit has step by step instructions.
+Acetone, the most suitable cleaning agent for gelcoat, can also be purchased through your dealer.
+Instructions are included in the patch kit.